jfk-astro/pulsarfitpy/docs/installation.md

 ## **Dependencies**

-To use all features of pulsarfitpy install the following Python modules.
+To use all features of pulsarfitpy, install the following Python modules.
 * psrqpy
 * numpy
 * torch